Lakeside Middle School

 Seattle, WA 98125-3099

-A rich element of education at Lakeside is the many clubs that provide all students the ability to become engaged in activities that are important to them.
-The number and focus of student clubs change from year to year as students with different interests take leadership.
+A rich element of education at Lakeside is the many activities that provide all students the ability to become engaged in pursuits that are important to them.
+Programs are enduring student groups or activities that serve the academic curriculum or the overall community in meaningful ways.
+Clubs are episodic student groups that arise out of student interest where the number and kind of clubs change from year to year as students with different interests take leadership.

-For more information about Upper School clubs and activities, please contact Upper School Associate Director Bryan Smith
+For more information about Upper School clubs and activities, please contact Student Government Faculty Advisor Zinda Foster

-, and for Middle School clubs and activities, contact Middle School Assistant Director Jamie Asaka
+, and for Middle School clubs and activities, contact Sandy Schneider

 Upper School Student Clubs and Activities